Firefly042/Roleplay-Archiver/README.md

 * Profit off of this code or any bot that runs it.
 * Publicly advertise your instance of this bot code as a service.

+## How to Use the Bot
+* This bot is intended for use **after your game has concluded**.
+It does *not* log in real time.
+* Archiving image-heavy channels is highly discouraged.
+* Due to the demanding nature of this bot, it is highly encouraged to use this only once your game is completed.

 ### Prerequisites
 1. To run the bot, you will need Node.js version 17.4 or higher.
 You may download it for your operating system [here](https://nodejs.org).